-"Index Strategy Term" means the period of time from the term start date to the term end date over which an index value change is recognized and the index credit is determined.
+"Index Strategy Term" means the period of time from the term start date to the term end date over which an index changes and the index credit is determined.

 "Interim Value" means the Strategy Value at any time other than the start date and end date of an Index Strategy Term.